Do you want to grow a food garden & get more yields?

 Source: Fix.com Blog

 Blocks vs Rows

 Many of the crops that we use for leafy greens can be grown much closer than the seed packet suggests and harvested at the baby leaf stage.
 By planting in blocks instead of rows and harvesting these crops as ‘baby greens’ you can get more from your food garden.
 Great choices for baby greens are: kale, swiss chard, arugula, lettuce, mustards, beets & turnips (for the tops not roots).

 Pre or Post Crops

 By companion planting you’re able to deter pests from your plants which will help to increase your yield.
 Less pests = more food for you!
-Some examples are: Nasturtiums around Brassicas (cabbage, cauliflower, kale, broccoli etc), growing alliums (onions, leeks, garlic) around Brassicas and marigolds around tomatoes.
+Some examples are: Nasturtiums around Brassicas (cabbage, cauliflower, kale, broccoli, etc.), growing alliums (onions like the Welsh onion, leeks, garlic) around Brassicas and marigolds around tomatoes.

 There are many ways to maximize your garden and get more yield and it’s great to learn these methods as you progress with your gardening over the years.
 If you’d like to learn more ways to maximize your garden yields, you can check out my gardening book.